hujhax/austin-improv-wiki/Troupes/Delta Burka.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Delta Burka was conceived by six improv-hungry individuals, after a post-class outing to Rio Rita one night.
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Delta Burka was conceived by six improv-hungry individuals, after a post-class outing to Rio Rita one night.
 These six Level 2 classmates thought, "We respect eachother a lot and play so well together in class, so why not form a troupe?"
 And that's how it began.
-You couldn't get six people more different in one troupe, but that's why the love runs deep in Delta Burka.</blockquote>
+You couldn't get six people more different in one troupe, but that's why the love runs deep in Delta Burka.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We are working on a new form, but for now we mostly just do montage style long-form.
-We will probably stick to that for a while, as we are still developing our skills. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We are working on a new form, but for now we mostly just do montage style long-form.
+We will probably stick to that for a while, as we are still developing our skills.

 ## Media
 ### Photos